When a person leaves prison, they face an uncertain future.

 The tools to manage everyday life.

 We connect them with life skills programmes that teach real world skills and capabilities.
-Participants learn tools and strategies to face real-world challenges effectively upon their release.
+Participants are equipped with strategies and tools to effectively meet the challenges that inevitably arise upon their release.

 “Most of the things we’ve learnt are things that aren’t taught to us growing up and if they were it would make living a lot easier for us.
 This programme is well worth doing.”